ercross/budget_manager/README.md

-# trackIt
+# trackit

-track your expenses, manage your budget
+Looking for a way to manage your expenses, just Trackit.
+Trackit is a fully-featured expense tracker that keeps track of your budget, income, expenses and compiles reports based on your spendings.
+Just Trackit

 ## Getting Started